Oral Cancer Screening

 Dr. Nasralla and his team realize the importance of identifying and treating these cancers in a timely manner, therefore they are always looking for and screening any suspicious findings.

-Known risk factors for oral cancer may include a genetic family predisposition; smoking and tobacco chewing in conjunction with heavy alcohol intake; and age, especially if one is 40 years or older.
+Known risk factors for oral cancer may include a genetic family predisposition, smoking and tobacco chewing in conjunction with heavy alcohol intake, and age especially if one is 40 years or more.

-Symptoms may include the following with regard to skin lesions, lumps, or ulcers:
+Symptoms may include the following with skin lesions, lumps, or ulcers: